 The buyer’s premium is a percentage added to the hammer price of an item sold at auction.
 Be sure to verify the buyer’s premium prior to bidding.

 Our Auctioneers execute and conduct the bidding by bidding increments.
-Typically the increments are as follows:
+Bid increments for our auctions are as follows:

 $100-$499 $25 increments